The Trees by Adrienne Rich Summary and Complete Analysis

 • In the final stanza, the speaker’s internal thoughts, represented as whispers, will be silenced tomorrow, indicating a transient moment of contemplation.
 The breaking glass signifies a significant rupture or transformation.
 The trees are personified as stumbling forward, and winds rush to meet them, suggesting a powerful and dynamic encounter.
 The broken moon, flashing in the oak’s crown, adds a surreal and symbolic element, possibly signifying a profound change in the natural order.

-‘The Trees’ explores transformation, renewal, and the intrinsic connection between nature and human existence.
-Rich’s use of personification, symbolism, and vivid imagery contributes to the depth and emotional resonance of the poem, inviting readers to contemplate the intricate relationship between the human and the natural world.
+“The Trees” explores transformation, renewal, and the intrinsic connection between nature and human existence.
+Rich’s use of personification, symbolism, and vivid imagery contributes to the poem’s depth and emotional resonance, inviting readers to contemplate the intricate relationship between humans and the natural world.

 The tone of Adrienne Rich’s poem ‘The Trees’ is contemplative, reflective, and somewhat detached.
 The speaker observes and describes the transformative events in nature with a sense of thoughtfulness, emphasising the dynamic movement of trees from inside a confined space to the open forest.
 There is a subdued, emotional tone, as the speaker seems somewhat detached from the profound changes in the natural world.